“I wish I could always be with you.”

 The large character list functions incredibly well in the plot while three key characters from Andy’s room are delegated to “new owners” to make room for new the characters that include Ken (Michael Keaton); Mr. Pricklepants (Timothy Dalton); and Lots-o’-Huggin Bear (voiced by Ned Beatty), who actually had a cameo appearance under a bed in Up.

 A new set of neighborhood toys also provides some laughs and key background information for the protagonist characters.
-“We do a lot of improv,” says horse toy Buttercup (voiced by Jeff Garlin) who is also joined by Dolly (Bonnie Hunt), a triceratops Trixie (Kristen Schall), and others.
+“We do a lot of improv,” says horse toy Buttercup (Jeff Garlin sounding a lot like Seth Rogen) who is also joined by Dolly (Bonnie Hunt), a triceratops Trixie (Kristen Schall), and others.

 Andy’s Mom, his sister Molly, and a new character named Bonnie come into full view this time as the human characters play expanded roles, especially during an incredibly sweet sequence in a front yard near the end.
 Another sweet sequence features a great interaction between Molly and Andy during playtime while initiating Andy’s progression into adulthood.
 Eventually his interaction with Molly includes some spats, but Andy and his family stay true to themselves overall and especially during a memorable ending sequence.